-See Stamp-specific Initialization File Example on page 21 for an example stamp-specific .ini file.
+See Stamp-specific Initialization File Example on page 22 for an example stamp-specific .ini file.

 Note: Instance HA and Ephemeral storage selections must both be performed at installation time, as Dell EMC does not support changing these settings post-installation.
-See the Technical Guide - Using Instance High Availability in the Dell EMC Red Hat OpenStack Cloud Solution for more information.
+See the Technical Guide - Using Instance High Availability in the Dell EMC Ready Bundle for Red Hat OpenStack for more information.